GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ### Non-decreasing Code Coverage

 In order to increase code quality overtime, it's very useful to enforce a non-decreasing policy in our CI/CD pipelines.
 With that in mind, we don't allow code to be merged in the main branches if the overall code coverage decreases.
-Additionaly, we look at the branches coverage as the criteria taken into account as it helps us focus on non trivial code we want to test instead of enforcing a 100% line coverage.
+Additionally, we look at the branches coverage as the criteria taken into account as it helps us focus on non trivial code we want to test instead of enforcing a 100% line coverage.
 Therefore, make sure you cover all possible code paths in your specification file.

 It's worth noting that too many code paths to cover may indicate a method that can be simplified and broken down.
 Take a look at [this definition](https://docs.codeclimate.com/docs/cyclomatic-complexity) to help guide on that regard and at [this introduction](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage) to code coverage as well.